 As an alternative to the traditional benefits package, you may also be eligible to elect the Modified Benefit Option (MBO) that provides an increased base rate of pay ($1.75 per hour above the base rate of pay) with modified benefits.
 For more detailed information on the MBO for eligible Teamsters classifications, refer to the MBO - Teamsters (BbOU) - Summary Guide .
 CONDITIONS OF EMPLOYMENT

-Certificate: A California Self Insurance Administrator Certificate is required.
 Travel: Travel throughout the county may be required.
 Employees will be required to make provision for transportation.
-At the time of hire, a valid California Class C driver license and proof of automobile liability insurance must be produced for the individual providing the transportation.
+At the time of hire, a valid California Class C driver license and proof of automobile liability insurance must be produced and maintained for the individual providing the transportation.

-Experience: Three (3) years of experience adjusting workers' compensation claims, including one (1) year adjusting complex litigated claims, such as continuous trauma, AOE/COE, stress claims, and safety claims.
+Experience: Three (3) years of experience, within the last five (5) years, adjusting workers' compensation claims, including one (1) year adjusting complex litigated claims, such as continuous trauma, AOE/COE, stress claims, and safety claims.

-To ensure timely and successful submission of your online application, please allow ample time to complete and submit your application.
-Once your application has been successfully submitted you will receive an onscreen confirmation and an email.
+To ensure timely and successful submission of your online application, please allow ample time to complete and submit your application before the posted filing deadline.
+Applicants will be automatically logged-out if they have not submitted the application and all required materials prior to the posted deadline.
+Once your application has been successfully submitted, you will receive an onscreen confirmation and an email.
 We recommend that you save and/or print these for your records.
 Please note, if you do not receive an onscreen confirmation and an email acknowledging our receipt of your application we have not received your application.

 If you require technical assistance, please click HERE to review the Government Jobs online application guide , or contact their Toll-Free Applicant Support line at (855) 524-5627.
 Please note that Human Resources is not responsible for any issues or delays caused by the internet connection, computer or browser used to submit the application.